EuroProofNet/europroofnet.github.io/_pages/grants.md

 **Upcoming deadlines**

+- 16 March 2025: submission deadline for STSM proposals between beginning of April and end of August 2025

-- 24 November 2024: submission deadline for STSM and ITCG proposals between December 2024 and May 2025
+- 4 May 2025: submission deadline for ITCG proposals between end of May and end of August 2025

 **Application web sites**